GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/_index.md

 signal talk_finished
 {{< / highlight >}}

 After that enums, constants, exported, public (regular name), and pseudo-private (starting with `_`) variables, in this order.

 Enum type names should be in `CamelCase` while the enum values themselves should be in `ALL_CAPS_SNAKE_CASE`.
-The reason for this order is that exported variables might depend on previously defined enums and constants.
+This order is important because exported variables might depend on previously defined enums and constants.

 {{< highlight gdscript >}}
 enum TileTypes { EMPTY=-1, WALL, DOOR }